stillonearth/MuJoCo-WASM/README.md

 # MuJoCo-WASM

 MuJoCo built with emscripten for use in JavaScript and WebAssembly.
-This includes MuJoCo 2.3.3 built as static library and a simple example application.
+This includes `MuJoCo v2.3.3` built as static library and a simple example application.

 ## Usage